browserengineering/book/book/animations.md

  cause them to stop after the next commit when DOM changes occur that invalidate the animation.
 Real browsers encounter a lot of complications in this area.)

+*Width animations*: Implement the CSS `width` property; when `width` is set to some number of pixels on an element, the element should be that many pixels wide, regardless of how its width would normally be computed.
+Make `width` animatable; you'll need a variant of `NumericAnimation` that produces pixel values.
+Since `width` is layout-inducing, make sure that animating `width` sets `needs_layout`.
+Check that animating width should change line breaks.

 *Threaded smooth scrolling*: once you've completed the threaded animations exercise, you should be able to add threaded smooth scrolling without much